Skip to content

 • School-based programs and services for students based in restorative practices

-• Community-based programs and services for adults
+• Community-based diversion programs and services for adults

-• Community-based programs and services for youth
+• Community-based justice programs and services for youth

 Out of deep respect for Indigenous peoples of Canada, St. Leonard’s recognizes that its work, and the work of its community partners, takes place on traditional Indigenous territories across our region and geography.
 The sacred land on which we deliver service has been a site of human activity for thousands of years, and Indigenous peoples have been stewards of these lands, sharing the natural resources and harvesting only what was needed for their sustenance.